Determine the inverse function for the given function if the give... | Channels for Pearson+

 Function Composition - Online Tutor, Practice Problems & Exam Prep

-Determine the inverse function for the given function if the given function is a one to one function. f(x) = x - 4
+Determine the inverse function for the given function if the given function is a one to one function. f(x) = x2 - 3; x ≥ 0

-Determine the inverse function for the given function if the given function is a one to one function. f(x) = x - 4
+Determine the inverse function for the given function if the given function is a one to one function. f(x) = x2 - 3; x ≥ 0